Raseshgarg/Classification-Hands-On-Academic-/README.md

-# Classification-Hands-On-Academic-
+# Classification-Hands-On-Academic-Assignment
-A Hands on exercise around the fundamentals of different classification algorithms
+A Hands on academic exercise around the fundamentals of different classification algorithms.

+Language: Python 3

+Course: Intelligent Data Analysis (CS 6052) taught by Dr. Gowtham Atluri

+Goal: Learn, implement, evaluate and reason out results of different classification algorithms Decision Trees, Naive Bayes, SVM (Linear and non-linear), K - Nearest Neighbours, Ensemble method (Bagging).

+Data: Multiple datasets with two classes.

+Approach: We have been provided with datasets and interesting questions that need to be answered by understanding the fundamental of the different algorithms.
+A sample practise module was also provided by the professor to guide us with some sample codes and help us getting started.

+Acknowledgement: This assignment is designed by Dr. Gowtham At as a part of requirement for CS 6052 - Intelligent Data Analysis course at the University of Cincinnati.

+Score: 10/10